Articles and Guides/ Latest Posts

 While in the beginning, I gave up these high-lectin foods completely, with time, I started to add them back in slowly and prepared in a way that would not sabotage my health journey.

 At first, your reaction might be: So what’s left to eat?
-But I promise you, once you start exploring outside this group of vegetables, you will be surprised at how many choices we have.
+But I promise you, once you start exploring outside this group of vegetables (or rather fruits), you will be surprised at how many choices we have.

 For an extensive list of what you can eat if you want to eliminate lectins from your diet, check out our Plant Paradox, Lectin-Free Shopping List.